 The program relies on proven technology and specially trained search and rescue teams.
 Project Lifesaver clients wear a personalized wristband that emits an invisible tracking signal.
 When caregivers notify the Sheriff’s Office that a loved one is missing, a search and rescue team responds to the area and starts searching with specialized tracking equipment.

 Utilizing this technology, search times have been reduced from hours and days to an average of less than 30 minutes.
-Project Lifesaver has over 1,150 participating agencies across the U.S., Canada, and Australia, and has performed 2,273 searches in the last 11 years with no serious injuries or fatalities ever reported.
+Project Lifesaver has more than 1,400 participating agencies across the U.S., Canada, and Australia, and has performed more than 3,600 searches in the last 20 years.

 To enter someone into the Alexandria Project Lifesaver program, the following requirements must be met:

 Project Lifesaver’s state-of-the-art equipment is the most reliable and practical technology available for locating missing persons.
 The transmitter that is worn emits a silent signal every second, 24 hours a day.
 This signal is tracked on the ground or air over several miles.
-Since each wristband has a unique frequency, the Project Lifesaver search team can quickly locate the person who has wandered away from home.
-This specialized equipment, combined with the Project Lifesaver Electronic Search Specialist training, has led to a 100% success rate.
+Since each transmitter has a unique frequency, the Project Lifesaver search team can quickly locate the person who has wandered away from home.
+This specialized equipment, combined with the Project Lifesaver Electronic Search Specialist training, has led to a better than 99% success rate.

 Project Lifesaver History